South Africa

 How can I keep up to date with any news concerning cultural work in South Africa?

-The embassy of the Netherlands in South Africa is active on different social media platforms.
-Follow them on one or more platforms and stay up-to-date about the latest news, new opportunities, and events.
+The cultural policy officer of the embassy of the Netherlands in South Africa is active on different social media platforms.
+Other interesting platforms include Bubblegum Club, VANSA and Latitudes.

 Are there specific things to keep in mind when it comes to safety in South Africa?